InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 * Blockchain users can transfer the native token regardless of depositories.
 There would be two general cases.
   1. When user1 has 1000 DKRW/d1 and 1000 DKRW/d2, total 2000 DKRW, and transfers 2000 DKRW to user2, user2 will have 1000 DKRW/d1 and 1000 DKRW/d2.
   1. When user1 has 1000 DKRW/d1 and 1000 DKRW/d2, total 2000 DKRW, and transfers 1500 DKRW to user2, user2 will have 1000 DKRW/d1 and 500 DKRW/d2 or 500 DKRW/d1 and 1000 DKRW/d2 randomly but 1500 DKRW in total.
-* * Blockchain users can transfer the native token designating the depository.
+* Blockchain users can transfer the native token designating the depository.

 # Before Using This Contract

 ## setting fee for operations
-* Fee for operations is set by `setfee` operation.
+* Transaction fee for operations is set by [yx.txfee](../../contracts/yx.txfee/)::settxfee operation.
-* The majority of the current depositories must agree using multisig feature.
 ```
 cleos push action yx.txfee settxfee '{"operation":"tf.nissue", "fee":"0.0000 DKRW"}}' -p eosio
 cleos push action yx.txfee settxfee '{"operation":"tf.nredeem", "fee":"1000.0000 DKRW"}}' -p eosio